 The lending institution pays the merchant on the cardholder’s behalf at the time of the purchase.
 At the end of a set time (usually month end), the institution bills the cardholder of their expenses.
 Failure to do so attracts penalties, diminishes credit score and the holder’s credit profile.

-Credit cards have various uses and in this article, we have outlined that concept.
+Uses of Credit Cards and in this article, we have outlined that concept.

 Think about this: If it’s just about the convenience, how are debit cards any different?
 Moreover, the convenience can’t be the sole reason for 48.9 million Indians to hold a card now, isn’t it?